-(d) health information (which may include information about your medical history, immunisations, allergies, special needs, disabilities or injuries) – including for parents/guardians & their child(ren).
+(d) health information (which may include information about your medical history, immunisations, allergies, special needs, disabilities or injuries) – including for parents/guardians and their child(ren).
 We will only collect Sensitive Information when necessary;

 (e) in accordance with section 3.3 of the APPs as set out in the Act;

-(f) about you with your consent & where reasonably necessary for, or directly related to, one or more of our functions or activities.
+(f) about you with your consent and where reasonably necessary for, or directly related to, one or more of our functions or activities.

-Purposes for which Personal Information is Collected & Held
+Purposes for which Personal Information is Collected and Held

-By providing us, or otherwise allowing us to collect your personal information, you consent to us using & disclosing your personal information for the purposes for which it was collected, & for related or ancillary purposes.
-We use information held about you for a number of different purposes relating to its activities & services, including:
+By providing us, or otherwise allowing us to collect your personal information, you consent to us using and disclosing your personal information for the purposes for which it was collected, and for related or ancillary purposes.
+We use information held about you for a number of different purposes relating to its activities and services, including:

-(a) providing payroll services & child care management services;
+(a) providing payroll services and child care management services;

-(c) for internal business operations such as planning, product development, research, & reporting to Early Learning Management-related entities;
+(c) for internal business operations such as planning, product development, research, and reporting to Early Learning Management-related entities;

-(d) advising clients on functions & product launches;
+(d) advising clients on functions and product launches;

-(e) providing direct market offers for products & services provided by or on behalf of Early Learning Management (or other organisations), which Early Learning Management considers being of interest to its clients.
+(e) providing direct market offers for products and services provided by or on behalf of Early Learning Management (or other organisations), which Early Learning Management considers being of interest to its clients.